mjfinkel/mjfinkel.github.io/README.md

         <a href="https://vimeo.com/533979399" target="_blank">Video</a> |
         <a href="https://theoracle.glenbrook225.org/category-4/2021/03/19/rise-variety-show-thrives-despite-pandemic/" target="_blank">Background Article</a>
         <div>
           The Glenbrook South Variety Show is a collection of acts performed by Glenbrook South High School students.
 As live film director, my job involved working with act directors and studying student-submitted and faculty-organized acts for live film production.
 It also involved organizing and directing a film crew of camera operators, audio and video technicians, and assistant directors.
-After filming, I lead and assisted a team of video editors to put together the final cut of the show.
-The 2021 show was different from other years, as the COVID-19 regulations restricted in-person shows, creating more dependency on the video screening than ever before.
+After filming, I led and assisted a team of video editors to prepare the final cut of the show.
+The 2021 show was different from other years, as the COVID-19 regulations restricted in-person shows, causing more reliace on the video screening than ever before.
         </div>
       </p>
       <p>